Graham Reid | | 5 min read

 None of that matters when you've got Bad Girls turned up loud.

-She might have been disco's reigning temptress for the sexed-up tracks but she also sings soulful ballads (There Will Always Be a You, All Through the Night) and soars like Bette Midler on the uplifting On My Honour -- which might explain her disco duet with Barbra Streisand on No More Tears included on the extra disc.
+She might have been disco's reigning temptress for the sexed-up tracks but she also sings soulful ballads (There Will Always Be a You, All Through the Night) and soars like Bette Midler on the uplifting On My Honour -- which might explain her disco duet with Barbra Streisand on No More Tears included on the extra disc in the expanded edition.

-But from Hot Stuff through to the gloriously chugging, synth-splattered anthem Sunset People, Bad Girls was a classic -- camp in places -- disco, soul-pop and techno collection of great songs, and only the unwise or unworthy would dismiss it, as I foolishly did once.
+But from Hot Stuff through to the gloriously chugging, synth-splattered anthem Sunset People, the original Bad Girls double was a classic -- camp in places -- disco, soul-pop and techno collection of great songs, and only the unwise or unworthy would dismiss it, as I foolishly did once.

 From Bad Girls your journey can be straight into the heart of disco (Tavares, rediscovering the Saturday Night Fever soundtrack, Gloria Gaynor) or to those influenced by Moroder's production style (Pet Shop Boys, Madonna, Eurythmics).